Youth-crime taskforce cut

 “With the extra funding we were able to build that position in the community to service so many young people.
 But to have the referrals continuing and not being able to service them, it really impacts on our stakeholders.”

-The Dandenong team wil be down from seven workers to five across the Southern metropolitan region forcing them to not just manage their waitlist prioritisation but also prioritise contact methods with clients.
+The Dandenong team will be down from seven workers to five across the Southern metropolitan region forcing them to not just manage their waitlist prioritisation but also prioritise contact methods with clients.

 “We’ve just finished some training around our priority mechanism.
 It will look at our systems internally, how we will allocate our clients according to needs.